How to write a great LinkedIn profile

 Endorsements are the skills that LinkedIn suggests you have to your connections and might not be things you actually want to be endorsed for.

-It’s best to have a select list of skills rather than a billion random ones because, if you’re not careful you could end up being endorsed for things you don’t want to do anymore and this will take the focus away from the things you actually do want to offer.
+It’s best to have a select list of skills rather than a billion random ones because, if you’re not careful, you could end up being endorsed for things you don’t want to do anymore, which will distract from the things you actually do want to offer.

 Get recommendations

-People who receive a lot of recommendations (testimonials to you and me) are people who have given a lot of them.
+People who receive a lot of recommendations (testimonials) are people who have given a lot of them.
 So recommend people you know (colleagues etc) and then ask if they can recommend you if they don’t automatically reciprocate.

-Testimonials are kinda like stars on Amazon- we all scross down to see them!
-Also, you can add testimonials to your website but you can’t do this the other way around.
+You can add testimonials to your website, but you can’t do this the other way around.

 Rename your contact links

-A feature I love is that you can actually change the words ‘company website’ to the name of your business which looks much nicer.
+A LinkedIn feature I love is the ability to change the words ‘company website’ to the name of your business, which looks much nicer.

 Don’t connect with everyone or accept every connection request

-I will rarely accept a request from a person I don’t know and who hasn’t even bothered to take the time to tell me why they want to connect with me.
+I rarely accept a request from someone I don’t know who hasn’t bothered to tell me why they want to connect with me. instead, I ask my VA to send them a message asking why they were interested in my profile.

 Use a different email address for notifications

 I personally have a separate email address for LinkedIn connect requests and group notifications.
-I don’t want those “hey look what so-and-so is up to” emails clogging up my business inbox so I have an email address just for business newsletters and other social media updates.
+I don’t want those “Hey, look what so-and-so is up to” emails clogging up my business inbox, so I have an address just for business newsletters and other social media updates.

 You don’t have to do this of course, but you can change this in the general settings or in the individual group settings as outlined above.